Deltares/dfm_tools/README.rst

 	- https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/quickstart.html#register-your-package-with-the-python-package-index-pypi
 	- also add version numbers (only master branch?)
 	- also add changelog besides commit comments?
-- how to plot properties on edges (scatter is slow)
+- how to plot properties on edges (scatter is slow), maybe create dual mesh and plot like faces
-- add retrieval via depth instead of layer number (then dflowutil.mesh can be removed?)
-- hisinfo per station opvragen (now only all), also add requested stations to output as values_all.stations
-- perform actions by dimension names instead of ndims (station_name variable has two dimensions but no time)
 - add requested variablename(?), times and layers to outputdata (necessary for plotting his and more)
 - add plot of structured grid (CMEMS etc)
 - add foufiles